If, like me, you work with teams to help them improve their performance, you know that they are under increasing

 The aim of the Practical Appreciative Inquiry course is to give you everything you need to get started using Appreciative Inquiry with teams and small groups, even if you’ve never used Appreciative Inquiry before.

 The curriculum goes like this:

-Pre-Study: Intro to Appreciative Inquiry, where it came from, why it works, Principles, and the 5-D format (Defining, Discovery, Dream, Design, and Delivery/Destiny)
+Pre-Study: Intro to Appreciative Inquiry, where it came from, the neuroscience of Appreciative Inquiry, Principles, and the 5-D format (Definition, Discover, Dream, Design, and Delivery or Destiny).

 Week 3: How to facilitate the Dream stage, formats for building a shared vision, how to encourage the ‘non-creative’ participant